 - 1 cup vegetable or chicken broth

-- 1 tsp salt
+- ¾ teaspoon salt

-- 1/2 tsp pepper
+- ½ teaspoon pepper

-- 1 lb zucchini cut into 1/2" pieces
+- 1 pound zucchini, cut into ½ inch pieces

-- 8 small corn tortillas 6"
+- 8 small corn tortillas (6 inch size)

-Heat oil in a 12" skillet over medium heat.
+- Heat oil in a 12" skillet over medium heat.
 Add onion and jalapeno and cook until softened and lightly browned.
 Add tomato paste, garlic and oregano and cook about 1 minute until fragrant.
 Stir in broth, salt and pepper.
 Simmer until slightly thickened, about 5 minutes.

-Add zucchini, cover and cook until zucchini is slightly softened, about 5 minutes.
+- Add zucchini, cover and cook until zucchini is slightly softened, about 5 minutes.
 Remove cover and increase heat to medium high.
 Cook, stirring often until sauce has thickened and it coats the zucchini.
 Remove from heat, stir in cilantro.

-To serve, place a scoop (about 1/4 cup) on top of a heated corn tortilla.
+- To serve, place a scoop (about ¼ cup) on top of a heated corn tortilla.
 Top with Cotija or queso fresco and additional minced cilantro.
 Eat immediately.